rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ## Consumers

 Consumers are the objects that finally receive the data after creation, conversion and validation.
 Consumers can be files, storage systems or custom
 JavaBeans that implement the Consumer interface.
 They are not supposed to mutate generated data.
-That is reserved to Converters.
+That is reserved for Converters.

 ### Specifying Consumers